Fog Over Frisco - The Bradford Mansion

 ... and Now, the homes on this block today have all been replaced except for the setback 3-story white building on the corner of the intersecting Clay Street.
 The park steps too appear to be the same ones.

 Then ...
 She makes a right in front of her home, the corner mansion, but screeches to a halt when she sees the reporters waiting for her.
-The mansion, at 2180 Washington, was built in 1899 by William G. Irwin, a banker and sugar magnate.
+The home's address in the story was 923 Bates Avenue, fictitious, but in real life this mansion was 2180 Washington, built in 1899 by William G. Irwin, a banker and sugar magnate.

 ... and Now, the Irwin Mansion burned down in 1955; today there's a 12-story condominium building on this site (map).
 In this view of new and old the common denominator is the cluster of three tall buildings down Laguna.